dannynelson/guitar-quest/README.md

 - still a delay in updating points when return to home page...

 Eventually Features
+- a more obvious link for submitting another video
 - add page icon
 - heroku scheduler for challenges
 - download font awesome